The early life and career of Alexander the Great

 But what is less well known is his early life – how he became such a powerful and successful ruler.

-Alexander the Great was born in July 356 BC in Macedonia, an ancient kingdom in northern Greece.
+Alexander the Great was born on July 20 or 21, 356 BC, in Pella, the ancient capital of Macedonia, a kingdom in northern Greece.

 His father was King Philip II of Macedon, who had unified all the Macedonian tribes into one powerful kingdom.